Uncovering Bias in Personal Informatics: Exploring Bias in Personal Informatics Data Generation

 \subsubsection{\textbf{BYOD Study Design Biases}}

-On top of that, PI technologies are attracting attention as novel tools for data collection in clinical research, resulting in newfound demographic imbalances.
-Studies adopting a bring-your-own-device (BYOD) design, such as MyHeart Counts, are gaining traction because they are more user-friendly (participants use technologies they are already familiar with), achieve better participant compliance, potentially reduce the bias of introducing new technologies, and accelerate data collection from larger cohorts \cite{demanuele2022considerations,cho2022demographic}.
-However, the BYOD design may not support unbiased data collection from the target population where such technologies are intended to be deployed.
-In their work, \citet{cho2022demographic} identify significant demographic disparities regarding race (50-85\% white cohorts) in BYOD studies.
+PI technologies are used for data collection in clinical research, resulting in newfound demographic imbalances.
+Studies adopting a bring-your-own-device (BYOD) design, such as MyHeart Counts, are more user-friendly, achieve better participant compliance, potentially reduce the bias of introducing new technologies, and accelerate data collection from larger cohorts \cite{demanuele2022considerations,cho2022demographic}.
+However, \citet{cho2022demographic} identifies significant demographic disparities regarding race (50-85\% white cohorts) in BYOD studies.
 Their findings align with the reported demographic divide existent in the composition of wearable users.
-Even though the gap is narrowing, a report by \citet{ericsson2016} documents that the majority of existing users of wearables are fit adults between 25–34 and that whilst females are more likely to own activity trackers, 63\% of smartwatch owners are male.
-Hence, the technology used and the available participant cohorts in PI, especially for studies with BYOD design, such as the one under inspection, subject datasets to the same bias that has been exposed in the activity inequality and the digital divide literature.
+Even though the gap is narrowing, a recent report \cite{ericsson2016} documents that most existing wearable users are fit adults between 25–34 and that whilst females are more likely to own activity trackers, 63\% of smartwatch owners are male.
+Hence, the technology and participant cohorts in PI in the context of BYOD studies subject datasets to the same biases exposed in the activity inequality and the digital divide literature.